 Five schools offer either associate's, bachelor's or master's programs in criminal justice education in Montana.
 If you're looking to earn your associate's degrees, you could look into various law enforcement and corrections positions.
 Four-year bachelor's degrees are often required for entry into various state and federal criminal justice positions.
 Or, a master's degree can help you pursue advancement into management and administrative positions.

 Find out more about the criminal justice colleges near you!
 Be sure to request information from multiple schools so you can compare programs and find the best fit for you.go to school listings

 When you enroll in a criminal justice bachelor's degree program, you will usually find that coursework is structured around a core curriculum.
-Courses in English, math and science are typically required.
+Courses in English, math and science are typically required for a criminal justice education.
 You will have the freedom to include some elective courses, often more so during the second and third years.
 Bachelor's degree programs in criminal justice often include courses similar to the following:

 - The U.S. Criminal Justice System: An Introduction

 - The Legal and Judicial System in America